muuvmuuv/vscode-sundial/README.md

 #### Automatically set by latitude and longitude

-You can get your geolocation here: [Free IP Geolocation API](https://freegeoip.app/)
+You can get your geolocation from [ip-api](https://ip-api.com/) or any other map service.

 | Setting             | Default | Description        |
 | ------------------- | ------- | ------------------ |